DanteLore/house-counter/README.md

 - Python 3.x
 - AWS credentials configured for profile `dantelore` with access to Athena and S3 (`eu-west-1`)
+- Data loaded to the lake via [DanteLore/gov-etl](https://github.com/DanteLore/gov-etl) — see that repo for ETL scripts covering all datasets listed above

 ## Getting started